falcosecurity/libs/test/e2e/README.md

 - Another one running the actual tests and verifying their outcome.

 ## sinsp container
 A container holding the `sinsp-example` binary.
-Its entrpoint is set to the binary, so it can be run in the same way as explained in [this README file](https://github.com/falcosecurity/libs/blob/master/userspace/libsinsp/examples/README.md).
+Its entrypoint is set to the binary, so it can be run in the same way as explained in [this README file](https://github.com/falcosecurity/libs/blob/master/userspace/libsinsp/examples/README.md).
 The build for this container is based off of `containers/sinsp.Dockerfile`